Devotional Thought : Luke 2:48

 When his parents saw him, they were astonished.
 His mother said to him, “Son, why have you treated us like this?
 Your father and I have been anxiously searching for you.”
 Luke 2:48

 Mary said, “Why have you treated us like this?”
 As if she sees Jesus’ behaviour as a deliberate attempt to cause his parents grief, instead of his curiosity with the things of God.
 Jesus was twelve and considered an adult in Jewish society.
 Jesus knew it was time to grow up and start taking his destiny seriously.
-He needed to learn as much as he could while he was in Jerusalem and had access to the teachers there.
+He wanted to learn as much as he could while he was in Jerusalem and had access to the teachers there.

 Yet today we always know where Jesus is.
 He is with us and in us, even when it seems otherwise.
 He always cares.
 Yet his heart is for his father’s business, for those things which are important to God.
-His presence is not merely designed to keep us happy and comfortable.
+His presence isn’t merely designed to keep us happy and comfortable.